kirannaik02/cat-app/README.md

 # cat-app
-i have created this page using HTML elements only.
+I have created this page using HTML elements only.